Environmental Engineering and Simulation Technology

 In our workshop, we will show you what "salinization" is and how salt crusts can form on soils or salt lakes in very dry areas.
 We show you, which physical forces play a major role in dry soils and how soil salinization can be prevented.
 Therefore, we want to experiment with you and create a simulation together to make invisible environmental processes visible.
 During an environmental quiz you will learn more about the environmental issue of salinization.

 For our workshop, no prior knowledge is mandatory.
-We will send you all necessary information in advance as well as experimental equipment with which you shall experiment at home.
-At the end of the workshop, you will of course have enough time to ask us all your questions on studying "Environmental Engineering" and "Simulation Technology" at the University of Stuttgart and find out everything about living and working on campus.
+We will experiment together on site.
+At the end of the workshop, you will of course have enough time to ask us all your questions on studying "Environmental Engineering" and "Simulation Technology" at the University of Stuttgart and to find out everything about living and working on campus.
 If you have any questions, please do not hesitate to get in touch with our contact persons.

 We are looking forward experimenting and simulating with you!

 Location: University of Stuttgart, Campus Vaihingen, Pfaffenwaldring 61, 70569 Stuttgart, MML, Room: U 1.003